 Time of Day Matters

 Before parking in a spot, slowly move your vehicle to the center of the parking aisle.
-If the aisle is a one-way aisle, pull all the way to the other side of the aisle opposite of the open parking space.
+If the aisle is a one-way aisle, pull all the way to the other side of the aisle opposite the open parking space.
+You are finally in a position to make a turn wide enough to ensure you don’t hit either of the cars.
+You will learn how to judge the distance better the more you do it.

 Start To Park

+Moving your car halfway past the spot gives you the distance you need on either side of the vehicle.
+Parking in between two cars does get easier over time, just be patient.
 Angle your wheels towards the parking space.
-Begin to slowly pull into the space at a wide angle.
+Begin to slowly pull into the space at a wide-angle.
 Keep an eye on both sides of your vehicle to make sure there is enough space on either side.

 Keep it Turning